 - For people in quarantine, the payment of the utility bills and the suspension for 3 months of their monthly loan payments to banks will be ensured.

 - A consortium consisting of Concordia Employer Confederation, National Council of Small and Medium Private Enterprises in Romania, National Trade Union Block and the National Trade Union Confederation ‘Cartel Alfa’ has signed a joint statement regarding the economic and social crisis caused by COVID 19.
 They invite public authorities to ensure the right balance between preserving public health by reducing the spread of the virus and keeping economic activity as close to normal as possible.

-- National Trade Union Confederation ‘Cartel ALFA’ calls for urgent measures to manage the economic and social effects of this unprecedented situation.
+- National Trade Union Confederation ‘Cartel ALFA’ called for urgent measures to manage the economic and social effects of this unprecedented situation.
 They request the government to inform and consult the social partners in a timely and appropriate manner, so that they can contribute to guaranteeing the interests of the workers, especially when ad hoc social measures are adopted and considering economic issues that may arise from this crisis.
-Any measure that does not take into account the interests of workers will lead to the deepening and prolongation of the effects of this unprecedented crisis.

 - Trade unions took part in a government working group which agreed workers will continue receiving two-thirds of their normal wage if they cannot work or are temporarily laid off.

 - UNICEF in Romania is developing a series of communication materials dedicated to children, parents, caregivers and professionals working for children.
 The goal is to help them better protect themselves and their loved ones to prevent the virus from spreading.

 What have been the responses and requests of business associations to support the industry?